 Our story

-Behind Vélo-Transit is a man who has never stopped believing in it.
+Behind this project is a person who has never stopped believing that meaningful change begins with concrete action.

 The journey